 The Anti-Cruelty Society is strongly opposed to the sale of companion animals through pet stores and similar outlets (i.e. puppy mills, internet, and indiscriminate breeders) and encourages pet stores to offer animals from reputable shelters or rescues for adoption.
 Investigations have exposed cruel and inhumane conditions in many such establishments; including over-crowding, filth, inadequate shelter, and lack of food, water, and veterinary care.
 The Anti-Cruelty Society supports work being done to enforce licensing and operational requirements of the federal Animal Welfare Act, which would abolish “puppy mills” as they are now.

 The Society has a strong partnership with PetSmart and PetSmart Charities to manage animals and the adoption process in seven Chicago area PetSmart stores.

 Local, state, and national sponsorship of specific legislation or support and participation on issues shall be reviewed by the Board of Directors as these issues arise.
 The extent of commitment and resources made available (e.g. financial, oral, and/or written testimony) shall be at the discretion of the Board of Directors.

 The Anti-Cruelty Society opposes surgery such as ear cropping and tail docking of dogs when performed solely for cosmetic purposes.
-The Society supports the elimination of ear cropping and tail docking from breed standards.
+The Society also supports eliminating ear cropping and tail docking from breed standards.